keegoo/keegoo.github.io/_posts/2017-04-24-es6-react-redux-minimum-env-setup.markdown

 #### Explain

-With `transform-class-properties` plugin we could do `static in class` and `property initialize`. e.g:
+With `transform-class-properties` plugin we could do `static in class` and `property initialize`.
+This ie.g:

 ```javascript
 class App extends React.Component {